it-crypto/Appsec_Methodology/AD/Readme.md

 ## LLMNR

+Useful for DNS poisoning and man-in-the-middle (MITM) attacks, often leading to credential capture.

 ## SMB Relay
+A classic attack for relaying NTLM hashes between vulnerable machines.

 ## IPV6 Dns takeover mitm6
+Focuses on IPv6-based DNS poisoning and MITM, which can be an overlooked attack vector.

 ## Password Spraying
+This attack is very effective against AD environments, where brute-force login attempts are made with commonly used passwords.

 ## Domain Enumeration
+One of the most crucial steps to gather information about the domain, trusts, and related services.

 ## Pass Attacks
+This would likely include Pass-the-Hash, Pass-the-Ticket, and other related techniques.

 ## Kerberoasting
+A key technique for stealing service account credentials.

 # Golden Ticket
+Crucial for simulating attacks that allow full domain compromise by forging TGTs.

 ## Mimikatz
+A powerful tool for interacting with the Windows memory and extracting credentials, tickets, and hashes.

+## LDAP Enumeration
+Why: LDAP (Lightweight Directory Access Protocol) is a core protocol for Active Directory.
+You can extract a lot of information (users, groups, organizational units) via LDAP enumeration.
+Tools: ldapsearch, nmap with LDAP scripts, enum4linux.

+## Trusts and Relationships
+Why: AD trusts (domain and forest trusts) are often an overlooked attack surface.
+Understanding and exploiting trusts can give attackers access to multiple domains.
+Tools: BloodHound, PowerView, PowerSploit.

+## DCOM/Remote WMI Enumeration and Exploitation
+Why: Remote WMI and DCOM (Distributed Component Object Model) are often misconfigured and can be used for remote code execution or credential gathering.
+Tools: wmiexec.py (from Impacket), PowerShell Remoting.

+## Domain Admins Group Enumeration
+Why: Identifying members of the Domain Admins group is critical, as these are the highest-level accounts in AD.
+Tools: PowerView, BloodHound, Get-ADGroupMember (PowerShell cmdlet).

+## Dumpert (Kerberos Ticket Dumping)
+Why: Similar to Kerberoasting but involves dumping tickets from memory.
+Tools: Dumpert, Mimikatz.

+## Abusing Group Policy (GPP, MS-DS-Consistency-Flag)
+Why: Misconfigurations in Group Policy settings (like Group Policy Preferences) can lead to credentials being exposed.
+Tools: PowerView, GPPPasswordFinder, mimikatz.

+## DCShadow Attack
+Why: A sophisticated technique that allows attackers to alter the AD schema or replicate fake domain controllers to compromise a domain.
+Tools: DCShadow, PowerShell.

+## ADCS (Active Directory Certificate Services) Attacks
+Why: If ADCS is in use, compromising it can allow for the issuance of rogue certificates.
+Tools: Certipy, ADCSTools, Certreq.

+## Lateral Movement (Pivoting)
+Why: Once inside the network, lateral movement (pivoting) becomes critical to accessing sensitive systems (e.g., domain controllers or high-value servers).
+Tools: PsExec, WinRM, RDP, WMI.

+## Privilege Escalation
+Why: After gaining initial access, privilege escalation techniques like exploiting unquoted service paths, DLL hijacking, or exploiting weak permissions should be covered.
+Tools: PrivescCheck, PowerUp, Loot, WinPwn.

+## Exfiltration (Data Exfiltration Techniques)
+Why: After successfully gaining access, you may want to document methods for exfiltrating sensitive data from AD or from other servers within the environment.
+Tools: PowerShell, Impacket, Rclone, Netcat.

+##  Post-Exploitation (Persistence, Covering Tracks)
+Why: This section could cover methods to maintain access or clean up evidence of your penetration testing activities.
+Tools: Empire, Covenant, Metasploit, PowerSploit.

 ## Miscellaneous (Troubleshooting and Tips)